 Exciting changes in the GWAR program are being implemented to help students satisfy the GWAR promptly and avoid delays in their graduation.
 The biggest change is that the WPE is being used as a diagnostic tool to place students in the most appropriate pathway to GWAR success.
-Effective Fall 2010, students are required to complete a GWAR path based on their WPE scores, and they are expected to satisfy the requirement in 1 year.
+Students are required to complete a GWAR path based on their WPE scores, and they are expected to satisfy the requirement in 1 year.
 You will find pathway details on the Students page.
 For information about GWAR courses, go to GWAR Courses.

 Writing Across the Curriculum (WAC) is a pedagogical movement that began in the 80s as a response to a perceived deficiency in literacy among college students.
 WAC is premised on theories that maintain that writing is a valuable learning tool that can help students synthesize, analyze, and apply course content.